is the first novel of British author Alex Garland. First published in 1996.

 - Everyone Looks Sexier If French: The lovely Franšoise.

 - First-Person Smartass: Richard is a well-read Genre Savvy narrator.
 Although he didn't visit all Asian countries, he knows South-East Asia very well, he often refers to American culture and outsmarts many people.

 - Foreign Remake: Richard was British in the book but becomes American in the film.

-- Go Mad from the Revelation: Richard near the end suspects that the reason Daffy both went insane and gave Richard the map to the island before killing himself was that he knew the island could not stay secret forever, and that sooner or later it would become just as filthy and tourist filed as everywhere else.
-He gave the map to Richard, knowing he would copy the map and give it to others, hence accelerating, or "euthanizing" the demise of the community.
+- Go Mad from the Revelation: Richard near the end suspects that the reason Daffy both went insane and gave Richard the map to the island before killing himself was that he knew the island could not stay secret forever, and that sooner or later it would become just as filthy and tourist-filled as anywhere else, especially Ko Pha Ngan or other places in Thailand.
+He gave the map to Richard, knowing he would copy it and give it to others, hence accelerating, or "euthanizing" the demise of the community.
 Though remember that this is just Richards take on it, and may or may not be true.
 Jed also believes it.

 - Holiday in Cambodia: The island houses a marijuana plantation, fortified by guards armed with automatic rifles.
 Marijuana smoking is mentioned in the book, in Bangkok and Ko Pha Ngan.
 Oh, and of course, there are hookers.